warhammerkid/cel-ruby/README.md

 puts return_value #=> "true"
 ```

+## Supported Rubies

+All Rubies greater or equal to 2.5, and always latest JRuby and Truffleruby.

 ## Development

 Clone the repo in your local machine, where you have `ruby` installed.
 Then you can: